amuzetnoM/cthulu/CONTEXT.md

 #### External Trade Adoption

-**TradeManager** can adopt trades not placed by Cthulhu:
+**TradeManager** can adopt trades not placed by Cthulu:
 - Manual trades from MT5 terminal
 - Trades from other EAs/bots
-- Applies Cthulhu's exit strategies
+- Applies Cthulu's exit strategies
 - Configurable adoption policy (symbols, age limit)

 **Use Case:** Take over existing positions and manage exits.